-I love all things candy corn, so of course I love incorporating candy corn activities into my classroom around Halloween time.
+I love all things candy corn, so of course I love incorporating candy corn activities into my classroom during the fall and around Halloween time.
 It is a perfect way to channel the students’ excitement about the holiday into something academically based.
-I wanted to share some of my favorite candy corn activities with you today!
-Many of these activities are free so make sure you grab them and try them with your students.
+I wanted to share some of my favorite FREE candy corn activities with you today!

 Candy Corn Math Activities